 While studying Architecture at Washington State University, he would make use of the department’s darkroom for his black and white photo developing.
 His interest in photography blossomed even further.
 Formally educated and professionally licensed as an Architect in California and Washington, he has developed his own keen eye for detail, composition, quality and quirkiness.

 Enthusiasm for outdoor activities such as boating, hiking, cycling, beach combing and skiing brought him closer to the outdoors while broadening his appreciation for landscape and nature photography.

 Wanting to find a way to share his many photos with others has motivated Stanley to create Capistrano Beach Photography l

 ocated in southern Orange County California.
-A weekly blog tells a little something about his most favorite photos, see The Whole Story
+A monthly blog tells a little something about his favorite photos, see The Whole Story

 on this website.